WHO can apply?

 Where can I get an idea of the Scholarship Programme, what it will be like, to measure whether this programme contributes to my further development / is a perfect contribution to my momentarily situation?

 You can find all the important information on our website www.lifelongburning.eu.
 In the section Scholarship - Scholarship Recipients you will find a list with all former danceWEBers who have written a report about their experience during the Scholarship Programme.
 These reports can give you an inside perspective of how the scholarship programme will be like, how they experienced it, how they felt about it.
 If you want to know more about it you can contact them by their e-mail addresses.

 How do I apply?

-We do only accept applications through our online application tool, available through this website (see link below).
-The application is open until 11 December 2015.
-We do only accept applications through our online application tool.
+We do only accept applications through our online application tool, available through this website as of October 2016.
+The application is open until WEDNESDAY December 7, 2016.
 Incomplete or late applications as well as applications via e-mail, post or fax will not be considered!

 WHEN to apply?

 The application for the danceWEB Scholarship Programme 2017 opens in October 2016 and lasts until WEDNESDAY December 7, 2016.
 Detailed information follows soon.
 We recommend not to wait until the last 24 hours to submit the application in order to avoid technical problems due to server overstrain.

 You are informed about the results of the selection process by March 2017 via email the latest.